johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ### Run the first module

-For this example the proteins we are interested in are the ones recovered for the *H.antecessor* and *G.blacki* and the species we are interested in are thought to be at least somewhat related to these two extinct species.
 If everything looks fine, its now time to execute the pipeline by simply typing:

 ```bash
 snakemake -j4 --resources FTP=7
 ```

 Depending on the computing power of your computer, you can increase the number of cores being used, by typing -j8 or  -j16 if you want to utilize 8 or 16 cores instead of 4.
-FTP is a unique 'resource' for this module that makes sure you are not making too many requests per second from Ensembl.
+FTP is a unique 'resource' for this module that makes sure you are not making too many requests-per-second from Ensembl.
 If you do, Ensembl might shut you out for a few moments, leading to the script crashing.
 I highly suggest not using anything more than FTP=7 (you can use less , it might make things slightly slower)

 <br/><br/>